reselbob/dockerdemos/travelagent/readme.md

 **Step 4** Take a look at the Kibana UI at `locahost:5601` in your browser.
 You should see something similar to the following:

 ![Kibana UI](images/kibana-ui.png)

+**Congatulations!** Hopefully the Demo Gods are with you and all went well.